 Well, not exactly every single person out there.
 We targeted first year bachelor students who had math courses in their curriculum, i.e. anyone between “math sucks, but I have to do it” and “math rocks and I need more”.

-Our users are leaving us...
+Our trial users are leaving us...

 Quick do something!